Survey of Household Spending (SHS)

 After imputation, taxes are added to those diary items that should be reported with taxes excluded.
 In order to reduce the response burden, instructions are provided to the respondents indicating when to include or exclude taxes from reported expenses.
 Thus, the Goods and Services Tax (GST) and the Provincial Sales Tax (PST), or the Harmonized Sales Tax (HST) are added to the diary items, according to the appropriate federal and provincial taxation rates.

 The estimation of population characteristics from a sample survey is based on the premise that each sampled household represents a certain number of other households in addition to itself.
 This number is referred to as the survey weight, and the weighting process involves computing the weight assigned to each household.
 There are a number of steps in that process.

 First, each household is given an initial weight equal to the inverse of its selection probability.
-Since only 50% of the households need to complete a diary, different weights are computed for the interview questionnaire and the diary.
 A few adjustments are later applied to the interview weights and the diary weights.

 All interview and diary expenditure variables are annualized: they are multiplied by an appropriate factor based on the reference period.
 Some expenditure data are also corrected by another adjustment factor when influential values are identified.
 For the diary, another adjustment is made to compensate for the non-responded days.